CosminCroitoriu/E-Book-Reader/README.md

 * Using a single LDO regulator to generate 3.3V for the entire board simplifies the power design
 * Battery charging is done through the USB-C port, ensuring wide compatibility
 * The environmental sensors allow for monitoring the conditions in which the device is used and can be used to alert the user about unfavorable conditions
+* Used a predefined 3D model for the screen.
+Source: https://grabcad.com/library/7-5in-e-ink-display-assortment-1

 PCB Observations